Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 How to Find the “Perfect Price”

 To use competitive pricing effectively, know the prices each competitor has established by completing market surveys.
 Then, figure out your optimum price and decide based on direct comparison whether you can defend the prices you’ve set.
-Should you wish to charge more than your competitors, be able to make a case for a higher price, such as providing a superior customer service or warranty policy.
+If you wish to charge more than your competitors, be ready to make a case for a higher price, such as providing a superior customer service or warranty policy.
 Before making a final commitment to your prices, make sure you know the level of price awareness within the market.
-Once you establish prices, be sure your service advisors are trained on the pricing strategy and, if you are higher than competition, ensure they understand the additional benefits provided to warrant the price difference.
+Once you establish prices, be sure your service advisors are trained on the pricing strategy, and, if you are higher than competition, ensure they understand the additional benefits provided to warrant the price difference.

 What are the 3 Sales Categories for the “Perfect Price”?